Arrlindii/wagawin-sdk-ios/README.md

 ```

-The second one is the GameCallbackDelegate, which is passed when displaying and Ad to receive messages when the Ad display is finished
+The second one is the GameCallbackDelegate, which is passed when displaying an Ad to receive messages when the Ad display is finished
 ```objc
 [WagawinSDK showAdWithViewController:viewControllerForPresenting andDelegate:gameCallbackDelegate];